Getting a second opinion at no extra cost, that’s uncommon care

 MedHealth will not disclose personal information to HCF other than your name, postcode, date of birth, gender, date of access to the second opinion service, member number and customer number so that HCF can evaluate the service.

 With your consent MedHealth may disclose your personal information (including health and other sensitive information) to your regular doctor or other health care provider.
+Your information is not stored or sent outside of Australia

 For more information about how MedHealth or HCF collect, use, disclose, hold, secure and otherwise handle your personal information, including how to access and correct your personal information or make a complaint, and how HCF and MedHealth will deal with such a complaint, see their respective privacy policies: